 Using a range of experiments the researchers were able to show that it was desire for status that drove preference for meat, rather than other variables such as hunger or perceived nutritional benefits.

 “Our research reveals that while eating meat appears to confer feelings of power and status, this may have health implications for those who see themselves as lower on the socio-economic ladder,” says Dr Chan.

 Other studies from the UK and France has shown as well that households with smaller incomes consume more red and processed meat than higher income households.

-We should not underestimate the power of the marketing campaigns during the last century that were strongly promoting the meat consumption, relating it to power, masculinity and success.
-We do NOT need meat.
+The general public should not underestimate the power of the marketing campaigns during the last century that were strongly promoting meat consumption, relating it to power, masculinity, and success.
+Humans do NOT need meat.
 We consume it because different factors made us want it.
 How many other products do we consume that our body does not really need and why do we go on with these habits?
 Turn on the TV and get your answer.